bluebanquise/community/roles/haproxy/README.md

                 http request
 ```

 Note that by default, the configuration done on http servers simply disable
-listen on all interfaces, and restrict listening to all ip defined in q
+listen on all interfaces, and restrict listening to all ip defined in
 `network_interfaces` variable of each server.

 It is possible to further restrict http server to only ip defined under `haproxy_nodes`